Designing the adhesion technology of tomorrow

 Say goodbye to glue.
 At RadiSurf, we’re re-thinking adhesion.

-We create ultra-thin metal surface coatings so they can be secured with plastics through < 100 nm long polymer brushes.
+We create nanometer-thin surface coatings on metals so they can be secured with plastics & other dissimilar materials through < 100 nm long polymer brushes.
+The adhesion interface is almost invisible but the material joint is very robust.

 Chemically clean & environmentally friendly, our extremely strong yet seamless bonding can withstand even extreme conditions.